ankhoudary12/ankhoudary12.github.io/_posts/2018-05-15-Pima-Indians-Diabetes-Classification.md

 Before starting my modeling, I needed to decide on which classification algorithm to use.
 Because my problem involves the diagnosis of a potentially lethal medical condition, I chose algorithms with the utmost interpretability.

-**KNN (k-nearest neighbors):** Class is chosen based on class of k nearest data points based on euclidean distance
+**KNN [k-nearest neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm):** Class is chosen based on class of k nearest data points based on euclidean distance

 **[Logistic Regression:](https://en.wikipedia.org/wiki/Logistic_regression)** Class is chosen based on highest probability of being either a 0 or 1 (more on this later).